TonyF0116/Personal-File-Storage/README.md

 Run with the following steps:

-1. Run pip install -r requirements.txt
+1. Run pip install -r requirements.txt && npm install
 2. Modify database configurations in personal_file_storage/config.py
 3. Make sure the terminal is at the root folder for this repo, which contains this 'README.md' (otherwise, file uploading and storing might be affected)
 4. Run app.py